 Outside of their Siberian origins, the Husky and Samoyed have a lot in common.
 Starting with their temperament.
 As mentioned, the Samoyed needs a strong alpha leader to guide them through life.
 The Husky also needs a strong alpha.
 Neither of these breeds is recommended for first-time dog owners.
 Training is a breeze for both dogs if they have a strong alpha leader to look up to.

 However, if you don’t earn the respect of these breeds, then they can be a nightmare to train.
 The Husky is the more difficult of the two dogs.
 It will often challenge your position as the alpha leader.
 For example, getting aggressive during playtime.
 You cannot lose your cool in these situations.
 If you do, you lose your spot as the alpha.
 A good way to solidify your position as an alpha for both breeds is to control their food.
-Making both breeds wait for their treats and obey commands before receiving rewards is a great alpha technique.
+Making both breeds wait for their No products found. and obey commands before receiving rewards is a great alpha technique.

 Looking at the Husky vs Samoyed matchup, it’s hard to miss their thick fur coats.
 Both dogs offer double-layered coats to keep them insulated during the winter.
 Unfortunately, if you live in a hot climate, this fur will end up all over your house if the dogs are not groomed often.
 The Samoyed’s coat is cloud-like in color.
 Its rough overcoat is complemented by a softer second coat.